akhilrao/akhilrao.github.io/_posts/2016-07-26-paper-review-macauley-orbit-value-model.md

 The satellite spacing policy seems pretty bad in an "unintended consequences" way: policy intended to minimize spectrum congestion ends up obstructing the development of policies and technologies that could mitigate congestion.
 It's possible this spacing leads to more congestion in this equilibrium than there would be if the spacing regulations were relaxed, but I don't know if that's the case.
 Regardless, Macauley's argument for deadweight loss from the current intensity-limiting policy seems solid.

 I'd like to write a paper about GEO use specifically; estimating this model with more data, or extending this model, might be good places to start.
+I liked the "calibrated simulation" approach Macauley used, and would like to do something similar.
+I think this was possible here because all of the variables were closely tied to things in the real world - this paper had math, but it was not [mathy](https://paulromer.net/mathiness/).

 Overall I really liked this paper.
 I thought it was insightful, well researched and thought through, and very helpful for someone getting started in this area.